Who is this course for?

 The following publications are to be purchased by all customers wishing to take part on the Domestic Installer Weekend Course.
 These books are ONLY for sale to customers who have booked a course with us.
 Books will not be posted out and will be available on the first day of your course.

 There are no qualification entry requirements, however you will need to be 18 or over to attend this electrical training course.

-If you would like any further information about our Domestic Electrician Weekend Course or any of our electrical courses, please call us on 01444 872145 and we will be delighted to help you.
+If you would like any further information about our Domestic Installer Weekend Course or any of our electrical courses, please call us on 01444 872145 and we will be delighted to help you.

 Why should I choose EC4U?